ARTbio/startbio/docs/Run-Galaxy/GalaxyKickStart.md

     an admin user.
 Just use the `admin@galaxy.org:admin` as credentials (user:password)

     When logged in, see that required tools as well as workflows are already installed !

+!!! warning
+    admin is not really a decent password, please c h a n g e   y o u r   p a s s w o r d to avoid you Galaxy server getting hacked by the end of the course.

 ----
 ## As a Galaxy admin
 ### Transfert the input data to you newly deployed Galaxy instance